karajones/karajones.github.io/jobs/jobs3.md

 Use the entire prefix path to the program when you want to use it.
 Just because you "installed" a program, doesn't mean that a computer on the cluster can find the program.
 You have to explicitly declare the entire path to the executables for the program.

-> :heavy_exclamation_mark: Caution: The executables for programs are usually *not* stored in the main part of the program's directory.
+> **Caution:** The executables for programs are usually *not* stored in the main part of the program's directory.
 For example, the executables for ALLPATHS are not stored in `~/programs/ALLPATHS`, they are stored in `~/programs/ALLPATHS/bin`.
 You can find out where the executables are stored by looking at the user manual for the program.

 For example, ALLPATHS has an executable called `PrepareAllPathsInputs.pl`, so every time you want to use that command, you have to type:
 ```